sradics/digital-garden/_notes/TPL LinkedIn Post.md

 One CTA:

-P.S. - Please repost ♻ if you found this useful
+P.S.
+♻ Repost to help others in your network
+➕ Follow me for more posts like this

 Posted on **LINKEDIN** on <% tp.date.now("YYYY-MM-DD_ddd") %>
 # Linking